 - Emotion management

-- Cell phone addiction
+- Cell phone misuse

 How do you know when it is time for your teen to go to counseling?

 You teen gets home from school and is stressed, irritable, and moody.
 Trying to have a conversation about their day turns into an argument, and they isolate themselves in their room.
 They have this unrealistic expectation that they must be perfect, and it is very difficult for them to move on from mistakes or bad experiences.
 You’ve noticed changes in their sleeping and eating patterns, but can’t get anywhere when you ask them about these changes.
 Headaches, stomachaches, and chest pains are being reported by your teen, but the doctor can’t find anything wrong.
 As the parent, you are hearing a repeat of illogical thoughts that are damaging your child’s self-esteem, but you no longer know how to help your teen.
 If this sounds like a typical week in your house, it’s probably time to get some help.
 Reach out and let’s get to know each other.